Ingenuity first flight date, time, and what's next for the Mars helicopter

 “It’s possible for one day larger, more capable rotorcraft to carry meaningful science payloads and even help the first human explorers on Mars,” Tzanetos says.
 An aircraft can fly over rough terrain that a rover can't safely traverse, and it offers a viewpoint in between distant orbiters and rovers on the ground.

-That future now depends on what happens Sunday night.
+That future now depends on what happens next.
 "If we don't make the first attempt, for sure we will not make progress forward," says Aung.

-Note: This article was updated on April 10.
-We will update it further as new information is revealed.
-This article was updated on April 10.
-We will update it further as new information is revealed.